starbeamjs/starbeam/framework/react/use-resource/THEORY/index.md

 ## The Solution

-The `useInstance` hook gives you a way to create a new instance of something when the component is first instantiated, clean it up when the component is deactivated, and create a brand **new** instance when the component is reactivated.
+The `useResource` hook gives you a way to create a new instance of something when the component is first instantiated, clean it up when the component is deactivated, and create a brand **new** instance when the component is reactivated.